 Dosing PQQ as a nootropic is typically 10 – 20 mg per day.

-Because pramiracetam stimulates choline uptake in the brain it should be stacked with a good choline source like Alpha GPC or CDP Choline.
-And it’s fat-soluble so needs to be taken with food or a good fat source like fish or coconut oil.
+Because Pramiracetam stimulates choline uptake in the brain it should be stacked with a good choline source like Alpha GPC or CDP Choline.
+And it’s fat-soluble so needs to be taken with food or a good fat source like unrefined coconut oil or MCT Oil.

 Pterostilbene is found in cranberries, blueberries and grapes.
 And is a compound similar to Resveratrol.

 Pterostilbene works by modifying enzymes linked to glucose levels.
 It helps reduce blood sugar and cholesterol.
-Thus reducing oxidative stress and preventing heart attacks and stroke.
+Which reduces oxidative stress and prevents heart attacks and stroke.

 Pterostilbene is believed to be stronger than Resveratrol and has better bio-availability.
 Both compounds work in different ways in a human cell so are often stacked together.

 Recommended dosage of Pterostilbene is 50 mg per day.

 Quercetin (3,3′,4′,5,7-pentahydroxyflavone) is flavanol from the flavonoid group of polyphenols found in many plants.

 Quercetin boosts mitochondrial function and decreases reactive oxygen species (ROS) production which improves learning and memory.